Gurobi/gurobi-optimods/CONTRIBUTING.md

 9. Follow the checklist in the PR
 10. When complete, take the PR out of draft and assign a reviewer

+## Implementation notes

+- Data files should live under `src/gurobi_optimods/data/<mod-name>` to reduce clutter
+- Mods should be stateless (see the template example).
+This means gurobipy environments and models are created within a mod function, and closed before the function returns.

 ### Development environment

 To set up your development environment: